 Instead, I opted to go the more traditional route and got him a few greeting cards.
 I also decided I would (drum-roll, please!!!) make him a homemade cherry pie.

-While he was at the shooting range, little britches and I hit up Target to gather all of the essential ingredients (as well as a few cute tank tops for yours truly) and we made sure to swing by Chipotle on the way home to pick up lunch (see my last article about my Chipotle addiction.
+While he was at the shooting range, little britches and I hit up Target to gather all of the essential ingredients (as well as a few cute tank tops for yours truly) and we made sure to swing by Chipotle on the way home to pick up lunch (see about my Chipotle addiction.
 Yes, I am getting help).
 Only the best for our guy!

 We all met at home, ate our lunch and I quickly made the pie dough so it could chill in the fridge while the entire family took a nap.
 Thanks to Ava's choosing to nap for three hours, we got to sleep the afternoon away.
 It was wonderful!
 Talk about a perfect way to spend a Sunday (spoken by a very pregnant lady who has spent the day chasing a very busy toddler).

 After our much-needed nap it was pie-making time!
 I followed the directions to a T and unfortunately will not be listing this recipe as one of my favorites—I won't tell you the amount of swear words that came out of my mouth when it came to rolling out this god-awful dough.
 What a *&%$#!

 And don't even get me started on what I went through to actually get it transferred to the pie pan.
 Julia Child would roll over in her grave!
 What makes it worse is that my mother-in-law makes pies that would make even Martha Stewart weep; my husband has been spoiled with her pies for years and now he gets me as a pastry chef.
 Poor guy.